Key takeaways:

 Wear a medical bracelet or carry a medical ID card that states your allergy.

-Many people have sulfa allergies.
+Many people have allergies to sulfa medications.
 Sulfa drugs, such as Bactrim (sulfamethoxazole / trimethoprim), can cause symptoms such as skin rashes, hives, and fever.
 More serious reactions, including blistering skin rashes or anaphylaxis, are also possible.

 Giles, A., et al. (2019).
 Sulfonamide allergies.
 Pharmacy.